 Have a plan in place to get the tax and National Insurance paperwork done quickly after setting up the business.
 Start saving for the first tax and insurance payment bill that you will receive.
 It may take time in coming, but when it does, don’t be caught with insufficient funds.
 If you envisage the business earning revenue in excess of £70,000 in a year, then you need to have a VAT registration.
 You can pre-register for VAT.
 It will allow you to gain an idea of the input tax and output tax that you will have to deal with.

 You also need to protect your business by getting self-employed public liability insurance.
 If you’re wondering “what is self-employed public liability insurance?”, it essentially covers you in the event that someone makes a claim that you’ve damaged their property or injured them.
-This insurance can be purchased online in a matter of minutes if you use trusted sites such as Tradesman Saver who have cover all types of self-employed public liability insurance and an easy to use quotation tool.
+This insurance can be purchased online in a matter of minutes if you use trusted sites that cover all types of self-employed public liability insurance and have an easy to use quotation tool.

 A sole tradesman, especially one who is not yet established, depends on his qualifications and work experience as advertisements to prospective clients.
 If you feel that you don’t have enough experience, then ensure that you have the necessary qualifications that will help you get started and earn experience.
 In fact, with rapid advancements in technologies in all fields, you will have to stay at the leading edge of information in your field.
 Knowledge and the right tools can allow you to charge lower rates than your competitors.
 You must be prepared to always take some time out for new learning and refresher courses.
 This is crucial for tradesmen as it can be the difference between winning a contract and losing a client because you were unable to impress a prospect with your subject-matter expertise.